Plant remedies for bed-wetting

 - Baths: sitz baths before bedtime are highly recommended.
 You can make the child sit in the bathtub with water only to the height of the pelvis for a few minutes.
 With the excuse that he is playing, this practice will help the muscles of the urethra get stronger.

-More information on the natural treatment of the enuresis in the listing above.
+More information on the natural treatment of the enuresis.